ampproject/amphtml/contributing/contributing-code.md

-# Contributing Code and Features
+# Contributing code and features

 Thank you for helping make AMP better by fixing bugs, adding features or improving the AMP code in some other way!